lambdamikel/Talker-80/README.md

  - 5/8/2020: I am waiting for feedback from the first three customers before selling more.
  - 5/11/2020: Three more Talker/80 have been assembled.
 I ran out of click speech boards.
 Need to reorder.
  - 5/12/2020: Hackster's Instagram post shows 1.182 likes after 3 days :-)
- - 5/12/2020: Confirmed that Talker/80 Voice Synthesizer Emulation Mode also works if connected to the Expansion Interface expansion port edge connector (left front corner, left side of the EI).
+ - 5/12/2020: Confirmed that the TRS Voice Synthesizer Emulation Mode also works from the Expansion Interface expansion port edge connector (left front corner, left side edge connector of the EI).

 ![TRS-80 Model 1 with Talker/80](images/hackster-instagram-post.jpg)